 Degree programs.
 Our department permits admission either directly to the Ph.D. or to a combined M.A.-Ph.D. degree, in which entering students start in the Master’s program; those who have completed a master’s degree elsewhere may petition after one year of courses to enter the doctoral program.
 For full details, see the departmental web site.
 In most cases, we strongly recommend that applicants in Islamic studies should have completed a master’s degree elsewhere in religious studies or some other humanities or social science discipline, or else in an area studies program.
 International applicants should note that, as with most American Ph.D. programs, we have a significant component of coursework (roughly 3 years) both at the M.A. and Ph.D. levels, followed by Ph.D. qualifying examinations, before a Ph.D. dissertation topic may be proposed; in the case of the Ph.D. dissertation, the dissertation proposal (usually formulated in the semester after qualifying examinations) is itself subject to approval by the Graduate Studies Committee as well as the dissertation committee.
 This process is intended to initiate graduate students into the wider discipline of religious studies as well as prepare them for research on a specialized topic.
 This also means that an application essay should not take the form of a dissertation proposal, since we believe that a considerable amount of preparation must be done within our program before a credible dissertation proposal can be presented.

 Local Research Centers.
-UNC in 2003 established the Carolina Center for the Study of the Middle East and Muslim Civilizations, which is housed in the FedEx Global Education Center; this center promotes understanding of the Middle East with a special emphasis on cross-regional approaches to Muslim societies.
+UNC in 2003 established the Center for Islamic and Middle East Studies, which is housed in the FedEx Global Education Center; this center promotes understanding of the Middle East with a special emphasis on cross-regional approaches to Muslim societies.
 Another collaborative partner is the Duke Islamic Studies Center (DISC), which supports teaching and research to facilitate understanding of Muslim-majority countries.

 The network of scholars with whom we are associated aims to coordinate research in a new paradigm of Islamic studies that is neither Orientalism, area studies, nor interreligious dialogue.
 This project has also involved the creation of a new book series on “Islamic Civilization and Muslim Networks” published by UNC Press, and edited by Bruce Lawrence and Carl Ernst.
 Why is this new approach to Islamic studies being developed?
 We feel that American higher education needs more critical engagement between religious studies and interdisciplinary approaches to Islamic civilization.
 For further details, see the essays indicated above under “What is Islamic studies?”
 The vitality of our collaborative graduate program is indicated by the annual Duke-UNC Graduate Student Conference on Islamic Studies held annually since 2004.

 Related Faculty Resources and Affiliated Programs.
-Related faculty at Duke University, UNC, and North Carolina State University include the following scholars:
+Related faculty at Duke University and UNC include the following scholars:

 - Mohsen Kadivar, Duke, Religion — Muslim philosophy, theology, jurisprudence and political thought